expo/expo/docs/pages/guides/testing-with-jest.md

 });
 ```

-Now run `yarn test` or `npm run test`, if all went well you should see 1 test passed!
+Now run `yarn test` or `npm run test`, if everything goes well, you should see that one test passed!
 Read more on [expect and conditional matchers](https://jestjs.io/docs/en/expect).

 ## Snapshot Test

-Now let's add a snapshot test for **App.js**. **What is a snapshot test, and why is it useful?** Snapshot tests are used to make sure the UI stays consistent, especially when a project is working with global styles that are potentially shared across components.
+**What is a snapshot test, and why is it useful?** Snapshot tests are used to make sure the UI stays consistent, especially when a project is working with global styles that are potentially shared across components.
 Read more about it on Jest's site [snapshot testing](https://jestjs.io/docs/en/snapshot-testing).

-Let's add the following within the describe():
+Now let's add a snapshot test for **App.js**, add the following within the `describe()`:

 ```js
 it('renders correctly', () => {